Jira Asana integration

 Asana Overview

 Asana is used for more general project management by teams like Marketing, Customer Success, or Product.
-Founded in 2008 in San Francisco, CA, the product launched in April 2012.
+Founded in 2008 in San Francisco, California, the product launched in April 2012.
 Asana’s flexible platform allows users to create workflows that work best for their needs.

 When to use Asana